AlphaSoundZ/Obsidian-Vault/src/content/docs/Englisch/S1 The United Kingdom - diverse and disunited/Dimensions of racism.md

 ## Implicit Racial Bias

-can cause individuals to unknowingly act in discriminatoryways.
+can cause individuals to unknowingly act in discriminatory ways.
 This does not mean that the individual is overtly racist, but rather that their perceptions have been shaped by experiences and these perceptions potentially result in biased thoughts or actions

 ## Othering